aridjayarecipes/cutesrecipes.web.app/content/post/2363-step-by-step-guide-to-make-any-night-of-the-week-stuffed-shells.md

 - "1 Tbsp. dried basil"
 recipeinstructions:
 - "Get the sauce cooking.
 Melt butter/margarine in medium pot (or slow cooker) on LOW HEAT, mince onions as fine as possible and add to pot with the butter.
 Let simmer for 2 minutes to blanch onions."
 - "Mix dried basil with a 1/4 cup of water and microwave in a cup for 45 seconds.
-This will make a basil &#34;tea&#34;.
-Strain and add basil &#34;tea&#34; to the sauce."
+This will make a basil "tea".
+Strain and add basil "tea" to the sauce."
-- "Add cans of tomatoes, basil &#34;tea&#34;, pepper, sugar and 1/8 tsp. salt to pot and let simmer at least an hour (or two).
+- "Add cans of tomatoes, basil "tea", pepper, sugar and 1/8 tsp. salt to pot and let simmer at least an hour (or two).
 Add more sugar if you like it sweeter."
 - "Boil the shells and let cool being careful not to get them torn up."
 - "Mix thourloughly the ricotta, parmesan, eggs, garlic powder, 4 oz. mozzarella and cleaned spinach (remove the stems!).
 I used about a quarter of a bag of spinach."
 - "Preheat oven to 350 degrees.
 Add several ladles of the tomato sauce to a casserole dish.
 Stuff the shells with cheese mixture and line the casserole dish with stuffed shells."